Survival horror: Origins (1980s-1996)

 In 1989, Electronic Arts published Project Firestart, developed by Dynamix.
-Unlike most other early games in the genre, it featured a science fiction setting inspired by the film Alien, but had gameplay that closely resembled later survival horror games in many ways.
+Unlike most other early games in the genre, it featured a science fiction setting inspired by the film Alien but had gameplay that closely resembled later survival horror games in many ways.
 Travis Fahs considers it the first to achieve "the kind of fully formed vision of survival horror as we know it today," citing its balance of action and adventure, limited ammunition, weak weaponry, vulnerable main character, feeling of isolation, storytelling through journals, graphic violence, and use of dynamically triggered music - all of which are characteristic elements of later games in the survival horror genre.
 Despite this, it is not likely a direct influence on later games in the genre and the similarities are largely an example of parallel thinking.

 Alone in the Dark (1992) is considered a forefather of the survival horror genre, and is sometimes called a survival horror game in retrospect.

 In 1992, Infogrames released Alone in the Dark, which has been considered a forefather of the genre.
 The game featured a lone protagonist against hordes of monsters, and made use of traditional adventure game challenges such as puzzle-solving and finding hidden keys to new areas.
 Graphically, Alone in the Dark uses static prerendered camera views that were cinematic in nature.
 Although players had the ability to fight monsters as in action games, players also had the option to evade or block them.
 Many monsters could not be killed, and thus could only be dealt with using problem-solving abilities.
 The game also used the mechanism of notes and books as expository devices.
 Many of these elements were used in later survival horror games, and thus the game is credited with making the survival horror genre possible.

 In 1994, Riverhillsoft released Doctor Hauzer for the 3DO.
 Both the player character and the environment are rendered in polygons.
 The player can switch between three different perspectives: third-person, first-person, and overhead.
 In a departure from most survival horror games, Doctor Hauzer lacks any enemies; the main threat is instead the sentient house that the game takes place in, with the player having to survive the house's traps and solve puzzles.
-The sound of the player character's echoing footsteps change depending on the surface.

 In 1995, WARP's horror adventure game D featured a first-person perspective, CGI full-motion video, gameplay that consisted entirely of puzzle-solving, and taboo content such as cannibalism.
 The same year, Human Entertainment's Clock Tower was a survival horror game that employed point-and-click graphic adventure gameplay and a deadly stalker known as Scissorman that chases players throughout the game.
 The game introduced stealth game elements, and was unique for its lack of combat, with the player only able to run away or outsmart Scissorman in order to survive.
 It features up to nine different possible endings.